 Excel and Tableau

 Excel and Tableau are another two very important Data Science Prerequisites.
-Both these tools are very important to understand, manipulate, analyze and visualize data.
+Both these Data Science tools are very important to understand, manipulate, analyze, and visualize data.

 Excel is used when there are a lot of manipulations and computations that have to be done on the data.
 Tableau is used when you need to gather all the data in one place and display it using powerful visualizations on the dashboard.

-A combination of both can be used where all the major calculations can be done on excel and then the final data set can be imported to Tableau for further processing, analysis and getting more insights.
+A combination of both can be used where all the major calculations can be done in Excel and then the final data set can be imported to Tableau for further processing, analysis, and getting more insights.

 Now that we’ve learned about the Technical Data Science Prerequisites, let’s shift our focus to the analytical, Interpersonal, and non-technical Data Science Prerequisites.